cohere-ai/cohere-go/README.md

+> ⚠️ This repository is not currently officially maintained so it may not support the latest API features.
+Official SDK support for go is coming soon! ⚠️

 # Cohere Go SDK

 This package provides functionality developed to simplify interfacing with the [cohere.ai](https://cohere.ai/) natural language API in Go.